a1ive/nwinfo/docs/README.md

 **NWinfo** is a Win32 program that allows you to obtain system and hardware information.

 ## Features
-* Obtain detailed information about SMBIOS, CPUID, S.M.A.R.T., PCI, EDID, and more.
+* Retrieves detailed information about SMBIOS, CPUID, S.M.A.R.T., PCI, EDID, and more.
-* Support exporting in JSON, YAML, and HTML formats.
+* Supports exporting in JSON, YAML, and HTML formats.
 * Gathers information directly without relying on WMI.

 ## Download